 Additionally, all construction will meet the requirements of section J of the NCA, BASIX, and relevant DCPs.
 Any long stay accommodation will meet the requirements of SEPP 65 in regards to solar penetration, overshadowing and cross ventilation.

 Water harvesting and best practice energy efficiency measures will be implemented across the site.

-Potential Arrangement of apartments satisfying SEPP65 minimum solar access requirements.
+Potential Arrangement of apartments satisfying 3 and 2 hour solar access requirements.